Skull Island (King Kong)

-Skull Island is the name most often used to describe a fictional island that first appeared in the 1933 film King Kong and later appearing in its sequels, the three remakes, and any other King Kong-based media.
-It is the home of the eponymous King Kong and several other species of creatures, mostly prehistoric and in some cases species that should have been extinct long before the rise of mammalian creatures, along with a primitive society of humans.
+Skull Island is a fictional island in the 1933 film King Kong and its sequels, remakes, and other King Kong stories.
+It is the home of King Kong and several other species of creatures, mostly prehistoric and in some cases species that should have been extinct long before the rise of the mammals, along with a primitive society of humans.

-In the 1962 film King Kong vs. Godzilla and the 1967 film King Kong Escapes, the comparable islands are called "Farou Island" and "Mondo Island", respectively.
+In the 1962 King Kong vs. Godzilla and the 1967 King Kong Escapes, the corresponding islands are Faro Island and Mondo Island.
 Kong plays a similar role in these islands as the god-like being of the land, a role he plays in all versions of the King Kong story.
-Skull Island's origins are unknown, but Kong appears to be the only giant gorilla known to exist on the island.
-However, the 2005 remake shows other skeletons of Kong-sized gorillas, indicating that there was once a group of such creatures of an unknown number living on the island.
-Additionally, 2017's Kong: Skull Island depicts the skeletons of Kong's parents.
+Skull Island's origins are unknown, but Kong appears to be the only giant gorilla on the island.
+However, the 2005 remake shows skeletons of Kong-sized gorillas, indicating that there was once a group of many such creatures on the island.
+Additionally, 2017's Kong: Skull Island shows the skeletons of Kong's parents.

 History

 Appearance in the 1933 films

 In King Kong, the island is never mentioned by name and is located at approximately 12°S 78°E – 2000 miles west from the coast of Periuk, Indonesia.
-There is a distinctive rocky knoll in the center of the island that is shaped like a human skull, which is referred to as "Skull Mountain".
+There is a distinctive rocky knoll in the center of the island that is shaped like a human skull, called "Skull Mountain".